Classification of Kingdom Animalia for Class 9

 4. Examples: Among the protochordates, Balanoglossus and Herdmania are common examples.

-Vertebrates are a class of animals characterized by their remarkable vertebral columns and intricate internal structures.
+Vertebrates are a class of animals characterised by their remarkable vertebral columns and intricate internal structures.
 This diverse group showcases biological complexity and has a range of extraordinary features.

 Key characteristics of Vertebrates: